sampottinger/StartupOptionsBot/language.md

 DSL Definition
 ===============================================================================
 Though StartUpOptionsBot.com provides a UI to build simulations, one can also use a small programming language (called a [domain specific language](https://tomassetti.me/domain-specific-languages/#what_are_dsls)).
-In some cases, it may provide a better user experience or allow the definition of more complex or narrowly tailored simluations.
+In some cases, it may provide a better user experience or allow the definition of more complex (or more narrowly tailored) simulations.

 <br>